Getting Started with cloudtaser on GKE¶

 - Kubernetes cluster connectivity

-- CloudTaser operator deployment
+- cloudtaser operator deployment

 - Mutating webhook configuration

-- Vault health and seal status
+- Secret-store health and seal status (OpenBao/HashiCorp Vault)

-- Kubernetes auth method in vault
+- Kubernetes auth method registered in the secret store

 - Protected and unprotected workload counts